Southbound (festival): ArtBound

 ArtBound started at Southbound 2006, as a showcase of works from the local art community.

 EcoBound

-EcoBound displayed how recyclable materials and alternative energy were implemented to reduce the environmental impact of the festival.
+EcoBound displayed how recyclable materials and alternative energy were implemented to reduce the festival's environmental impact.
 Solar power and biodiesel were used to meet energy needs.

 StageBound

-StageBound gave unsigned artists an opportunity to perform at Southbound.
+StageBound allowed unsigned artists to perform at Southbound.
 A requirement of these artists was that they were from the south west regional areas of Western Australia.